evukipm/bid4meal/README.md

 - Have acces to the app only if I'm allowed
 - See a intro with the information of my flight to verify if is correct
 - Click a button to select my meal for every one of my journeys
-- See a list of the meals an his prices
+- See a list of the meals and his prices
 - Select the meal I want in my flight and save it

 ## Backlog
-- Be able to insert mi flight locator and my name and surname to access
+- Be able to insert mi flight locator and my name and surname to access, without the link
 - Have a small password related to my booking for more security
 - Convert the currency to my currency, only cause I don't know the difference with mine and I want to know how much I'm paying.